-This course consists of four stand-alone sessions: you can register for a single session or receive a discounted rate if you register for the entire series.
+The Rainwater Harvesting Series consists of three stand-alone sessions: you can register for a single session or receive a discounted rate if you register for the entire series.

 A full course refund will only be provided if you withdraw from a course prior to the course start date.
 For courses with more than one class, a refund, less a minimum $15 administrative fee may be issued if you withdraw prior to the second class.
 Depending on your method of payment, a refund will be either mailed to you or credited to your credit card.